bitrebell/CrushBot/README.md

 ## Notes

-- Downloaded music is temporarily stored in the `downloads/` directory
+- Music files are temporarily stored in the `downloads/` directory for streaming
-- Files are automatically deleted after being sent to maintain disk space
+- Files are automatically deleted after playback to maintain disk space
+- The bot must be added to a group with voice chat capabilities
+- Make sure to give the bot admin permissions for voice chat access
 - The bot downloads audio from YouTube based on Spotify metadata
 - Download quality depends on source availability